Largs North

 Table Chart PROFILE FAQ

-Largs North features high concentrations of lone person households, with a fairly typical median household size
+Largs North features high concentrations of lone person households, with a lower-than-average median household size

 Family households account for 66.3% of all households, including 26.7% couples with children, 26.0% couples without children, and 12.3% single parent families.
-Non-family households constitute the remaining 33.7%, with lone person households at 31.1% and group households comprising 2.8% of the total.
-The median household size is 2.3 people, which aligns with the Greater Adelaide average.
+Non-family households constitute the remaining 33.7%, with lone person households at 31.1% and group households comprising 2.8%.
+The median household size is 2.3 people, which is smaller than the Greater Adelaide average of 2.5.

 Frequently Asked Questions - Households